Ambaabu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. script that duplicates the last line of the file iacta
 10. script that deletes all the regular files
-11. script that counts the number of directories and sub-directories in the current directory 12.script that displays the 10 newest files in the current directory
+11. script that counts the number of directories and sub-directories in the current directory
+12. script that displays the 10 newest files in the current directory
+13. script that takes a list of words as input and prints only words that appear exactly once